pecm/build-engine/README.md

 ### Stages

-Stages are a more sofisticated block of a build, created by the combination of multiple steps, with a target goal.
+Stages are a more sophisticated block of a build, created by the combination of multiple steps, with a target goal.

 A stage can be, for instance, build a library from its source code.